Hiking the Incredible Colchuck Lake Trail: A Complete Guide

 For you math geeks out there, that means that 6.2% of applicants got a permit.
 Not great from an equity and access standpoint, but it’s necessary to preserve the natural beauty up in the Alpine Lakes Wilderness.

-Hiking the Colchuck Lake Trail: A Complete Trail Guide
+Hiking the Colchuck Lake Trail: A Complete Guide

-We’ve done the hike to Colchuck Lake a few times now, including once as part of a multi-day backpacking trip through the Enchantments, and the euphoria that you get as you reach the high point of the hike and get your first glimpse of the lake is equal to the first time we hiked it.
+We’ve done the this hike a few times now, including once as part of a multi-day backpacking trip through the Enchantments, and the euphoria that you get as you reach the high point of the hike and get your first glimpse of the lake is equal to the first time we hiked it.

 Parking Lot to the Wooden Bridge Crossing